Researchers: new user guide

 Welcome to ALSPAC

-Our robust infrastructure means we can offer a range of reliable and low-cost solutions to accessing this valuable information.
+Our robust infrastructure enables us to provide reliable, cost-effective ways to access this valuable resource.
 Whether you are exploring new hypotheses or extending existing work, ALSPAC offers multiple ways to collaborate:

 Researchers can browse extensive catalogues of phenotypic, genetic, biological and linked data (e.g. GP records and education), supported by clear documentation and expert guidance from our team.

-Once you identify relevant variables, you can apply to access data through a transparent proposal process designed to support high-quality science (while protecting participants’ confidentiality).
+Once you have identified relevant variables, you can apply to access the data through a transparent proposal process designed to support high-quality research while protecting participant confidentiality.

-ALSPAC enables researchers to collect new data or embed sub-studies, offering unique opportunities to test emerging ideas in a deeply characterised population.
-From pilot concepts to large interdisciplinary projects (whether questionnaires, biological samples or face-to-face measures), our team works closely with applicants to shape feasible proposals and maximise scientific impact.
+ALSPAC enables researchers to collect new data and embed sub-studies, creating unique opportunities to test emerging ideas in a deeply characterised population.
+From pilot concepts to large interdisciplinary projects, such as questionnaires, biological sampling or face-to-face measures, our team works closely with applicants to develop feasible proposals and maximise scientific impact.

-If you are ready to develop a research idea, explore the data catalogue, discuss feasibility or submit a proposal, ALSPAC provides the expertise, infrastructure and collaborative environment to help turn your research questions into meaningful discoveries.
+If you are ready to develop a research idea, explore the data catalogue, discuss feasibility or submit a proposal, ALSPAC offers the expertise, infrastructure and collaborative environment to help turn your research questions into meaningful discoveries.
+You can submit a proposal to access data or collect new data here.

 Useful links: